ckf42/codelib/py/readme.md

 Some python scripts I have written.
 May be used in other scripts.

+## previewLatex.py

+A function that renders `SageMath` `latex` output into image and put it on console in [iTerm2 image sequence](https://iterm2.com/documentation-images.html)

+Should work on all terminal emulators that support the iTerm2 image protocol, but currently on Windows only work on default `mintty`.
+Not sure why

 ## pipRemovable.py

 A python script to check the dependencies of packages.
 Depends on `pip` and `pipdeptree >= 0.5.0` (ironically).